 Consequent to the receipt of Rs.
 400 Crores through encashment of bank guarantees in May 2013 as stated in (b) above, the Board adjusted the amount received from banks through encashment of bank guarantee with the net amount receivable amounting to Rs.
 347.30 Crores and the balance amount of Rs.
-52.70 Crores has been disclosed under Current Liabilities and Provisions in Schedule 3 (Refer Note 37 below).
-Further, the interest income earned by the Board as at 31st March, 2023 on this amount aggregating to Rs.
-37.83 Crores (Previous Year Rs.
-34.10 Crores) has also been disclosed under Unearned Interest Income Schedule 3.

-d) The Board believes that the termination is valid and the claims made by Nimbus are not sustainable.
+52.70 Crores has been disclosed under Current Liabilities and d) The Board believes that the termination is valid and the claims made by Nimbus are not sustainable.